longturn/freeciv21/docs/Contributing/game-admin.rst

 #.
 Leave all the rest of the fields as is.
 Do not set the port or a start date at this time.
 Those will get set later.
 #.
 Click ``Save`` in the lower right.

+.. note:: The Longturn server is configured to accept incoming connections on ports ``5050`` to ``5099``.
+Note that port ``5060`` can be problematic for some corporate and educational facilites and should be avoided.

 Notes on the :strong:`game description`:

 * Give details as to the type of game you want to play.
 This is especially important for Team and Experimental games.